 “This is the only way.
 You must put your trust in me.
 I will—”

 “Asbjörn, what brings you here?”
 Ypse asked with a smile.
-For a moment the smile seemed forced, then Asbjörn blinked and thought he imagined it.
+A smile that seemed forced.

 Ypse nodded and said, “That will be all, Leon.”

 Leon absentmindedly fingered the crane-shaped pin pinned on his chest, his eyes unfocused.
 The sight of him made Asbjörn heart twang with a pang of sympathy.
 The world took advantage of the weak and the powerless, and none suffered more than the young.

 “Leon,” Ypse called again, jolting the boy out of his inward wandering.
 Leon gave a half smile in apology, then rushed for the door.